 Today, despite the training activities at the camp, much of the acreage remains in a natural state.
 The camp lies in the historic range of perhaps 100 plant and animal species listed as critical, including the red-cockaded woodpecker, indigo snake, and gopher tortoise.
 The Florida black bear frequents the Black Creek drainage.
 Recognizing the natural resources of the military camp, an island within the surrounding farming and residential lands, the Florida Game and Fresh Water Fish Commission designated the reservation a wildlife management area.

-Florida Game and Fish has scheduled a hunt this day, and so only hunters are allowed in the WMA.
-So to see the palmetto curtain a little more closely, we leave Camp Blanding heading east and stop at the Bayard Conservation Area on the west shore of the St. Johns River.
-This 10,000-acre area, centered on a 4,600-acre tract purchased from the Hall family, protects a variety of habitat—river bottom hardwoods, pine flatwoods, sandhill communities affording shelter to gopher tortoise, indigo snake, deer, bald eagle, turkey, and numerous woodland birds.
+Leaving Camp Blanding, we head east and stop at the Bayard Conservation Area on the west shore of the St. Johns River.
+This 10,000-acre area, centered on a 4,600-acre tract purchased from the Hall family, protects a variety of habitat—river bottom hardwoods, pine flatwoods, sandhill communities affording shelter to gopher tortoise, indigo snake, white-tailed deer, bald eagle, turkey, and numerous woodland birds.

 A rare wildflower resides here, Bartram’s Ixia (Calydorea coelestina), the common name given for father and son naturalists, John and William Bartram.
 As a young man, William, later a noted botanist and explorer, accompanied his father on an exploration of Florida in 1765-66 when the two first noted the flower; William documented the plant, including a drawing of the delicate blue blossom.